 Are you thinking of signing up as an Airbnb host?
+Are vacation rentals a good investment? or would you be better off with property management?

 While long-term rentals have long been the de facto income property investment of choice for small-scale landlords, the rise of Airbnb and other short-term rental property websites has many landlords rethinking their investment strategy –and wondering if they should switch to short-term rentals.